Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tree Roots (1890) by Vincent Van Gogh - Photo: Vincent Van Gogh Foundation

-The dispute in the village of Auvers-sur-Oise (France) has recently come to an end.
+Recently, the dispute in the village of Auvers-sur-Oise (France) has come to an end.
 The French court ruled that the land related to the famous painter Van Gogh belongs to the couple, and the female mayor lost the case.

-However, the Court of Appeal in Versailles sided with Jean-François and Hélène Serlinger, the owners of the house, which includes the area where Van Gogh painted Tree Roots (1890).
+However, the Court of Appeal at Versailles sided with Mr. Jean-François and Mrs. Hélène Serlinger, the owners of the house, which includes the area where the famous artist Van Gogh painted Tree Roots (1890).

 The judge confirmed that the disputed area was indeed part of a public road, as the mayor had argued, and ordered the local authority to pay 2,000 euros (about 59 million VND) in court costs.

-In 2013, the Serlinger couple bought house number 48, Daubigny street, Auvers-sur-Oise - the riverside village where Van Gogh lived his last days.
+In 2013, the Serlinger couple bought house number 48, Daubigny Street, Auvers-sur-Oise - the riverside village where Van Gogh lived the last days of his life.

 At the time of purchase, they had no idea of the importance of this root-filled location to Van Gogh's creative career.